Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/README.md

 1. Find the key `ida:TenantId` and replace the existing value with your Azure AD tenant ID.
 1. Find the key `ida:ClientId` and replace the existing value with the application ID (clientId) of `TodoListWebApp-aspnet` app copied from the Azure portal.
 1. Find the key `ida:ClientSecret` and replace the existing value with the key you saved during the creation of `TodoListWebApp-aspnet` copied from the Azure portal.
-1. Find the key `ida:TodoListServiceScope` and replace the existing value with Scope.
+1. Find the key `ida:TodoListServiceScope` and replace the existing value with default API scope.

 #### Configure Known Client Applications for service (ToDoListService-ASP.NET)